-The child life internship program at the Children’s Hospital at Memorial University Medical Center provides a hands-on learning experience for students seeking a degree in child life.
-Our internship program consists of at least 600 hours of supervised clinical work within a children’s hospital (at least a 15-week commitment at 40 hours a week).
-Our internships are available during the winter/spring, summer, and fall semesters.
+The child life internship program at The Children’s Hospital at Memorial University Medical Center provides a hands-on learning experience for students seeking a degree in child life.
+Our internship program consists of 600 hours of supervised clinical work within a children’s hospital (at least a 15-week commitment at 40 hours a week).
+Our internships are available during the winter/spring and fall semesters.

 Qualifications for Child Life Internship